arp242/gopher.vim/API.markdown

     gopher#system#pathsep()
       Get the path separator for this platform.

-    gopher#system#platform(n)
-      Check if this is the requested OS.
-      Supports 'win', 'unix'.

     gopher#system#join(l, ...)
       Join a list of commands to a string, escaping any shell meta characters.